In the University of London’s stunning new alumni magazine, I’ve described myself as ‘a former academic’ – even if I look like a Spotlight whore.

 ALADDIN: Beautiful!
 She’s got these eyes that just… And this hair – wow!
 And her smile?
 Ahhhh!

-There’s a particular sort of comedy to both young men’s excitement, so consumed by their love interest.
+There’s a particular sort of comedy to the excitement, so consumed are both young men by their love interest.

 It underpins the seriousness of what they set in motion: in one story, a bond that threatens the life of a dear friend; in the other, a deception that is clearly unsustainable.

 I suppose this confirms how I’m as unlikely an ‘academic’ as you’d be likely to find.
-(Though I learn from the best!)
+Or batshit crazy, if you prefer.
+(Though it could be said that I learn from the best!)

-While there are some rewards for being unconventional, I would hear in my head: ‘stick to the day job’.
+While there can be rewards for being unconventional, I would silently repeat to myself, “stick to the day job”.

 I’d be quite happy to do that now.
-A stunning edit of the Shakespeare 400 piece sits in the alumni magazine.
+A beautiful recreation of my Shakespeare 400 commemoration sits in the alumni magazine.
 It does me very proud indeed.

 I think I’ve found my place, at long last.
-‘Former’, and at peace with it.
+‘Former’ academic it is, and at peace with it.